ajohn104/AboveAverageScript/README.md

 ````

-Rather than `this`, _AverageScript_ uses `self` to specify the containing object.
+Rather than `this`, _AboveAverageScript_ uses `self` to specify the containing object.

-An advantage of using _AverageScript_ (by design) is the capability skip unnecessary curly braces, but to still make clear where things start and end.
+An advantage of using _AboveAverageScript_ (by design) is the capability skip unnecessary curly braces, but to still make clear where things start and end.
 However, semicolons help maintain clarity, so they remain.

-Naturally, you can loop in _AverageScript_:
+Naturally, you can loop in _AboveAverageScript_:

 ```js